-Using protein structures as an important example, this paper advocated a justified approach to any data science challenge.
-The first and often missed step is to define an equivalence relation for given data because real objects can be represented in (usually infinitely) many different ways.
-For example, a human can be recognized in a huge number of digital photos but science progressed by developing DNA codes and other biometric data, which are being included even in passports.
-All other objects such as protein backbones similarly need complete invariants for unambiguous identification because a distance metric alone is insufficient to understand deeper relations beyond pairwise similarities.
+Using protein structures as an important example, this paper advocates a justified approach to any real data objects.
+The first and often missed step is to define an \emph{equivalence relation} for given data because real objects can be digitally represented in (usually infinitely) many different ways.

+For instance, a human can be recognized in a huge number of digital photos but science progressed to discover the human genome and other biometric data, which are being included even in passports.
+All other objects (protein backbones for example) similarly need complete invariants for unambiguous identification because a distance metric alone is insufficient to understand deeper relations beyond pairwise similarities.

-There is little sense in distinguishing most objects (including flexible molecules) under rigid motion because translations and rotations preserve their functional properties.
-Hence the input of all prediction algorithms should be invariant, ideally a complete invariant. under rigid motion.
-The Lipschitz bi-continuity of invariants is also essential because adding a small noise should not lead to a drastically different output.
-Earlier versions of Problem~\ref{pro:map} with weaker conditions were solved for 2D lattices \cite{kurlin2022mathematics}, periodic crystals \cite{widdowson2022resolving}, and finite clouds of unordered points \cite{widdowson2023recognizing} in the mew area of Geometric Data Science.
+There is little sense in distinguishing most objects (including flexible molecules) under rigid motion because translations and rotations preserve their properties in the same environment.
+Hence the input of all prediction algorithms should be invariant, ideally a complete continuous invariant.